 As noted above, you generally have the right to delay receiving your termination or retirement benefit.
 You may do this by indicating your choice on your benefit option form.
-Alternatively, if you do not sign and return your benefit option form before 90 days have elapsed from the later of either the event date or the request date on the option form, then the form will no longer be valid.
+Alternatively, if you do not sign and return your benefit option form before 90 days have elapsed from the later of either the event date or the request date on the option form, it will no longer be a valid form.
 You may request a new benefit option form and make an election at any time, except if you are re-employed at another participating co-op.
 However, the amount of the distribution will be based on your age and current actuarial factors at the time you request payment.

-If the value of your benefit is more than \$1,000 and you terminate employment or retire before your NRD, then you may defer receipt of your distribution until any date which is not later than your NRD.
-If the value of your benefit is more than \$1,000 and you retire on or after your NRD, then you may elect to defer receipt of your distribution until the January 1 following your retirement.
-Such election must be made on your distribution option forms.
+If the value of your benefit is more than \$1,000, and you terminate employment or retire before your Normal Retirement Age, you may defer receipt of your distribution until any date which is not later than your Normal Retirement Date.
+If the value of your benefit is more than \$1,000, and you retire on or after your Normal Retirement Date, you may defer receipt of your distribution until the January 1 following your retirement.